X-DIABLO-X/AUTHENTEX/README.md

 2. Visit any Google review page.
 3. Activate the extension to analyze the reviews in real time.
 4. View the scores and categorizations for each review directly in the interface.
+5. Reviews with images automatically receive a **10% bonus** in credibility scoring.
-5. Optionally, submit feedback to improve the extension.
+6. Optionally, submit feedback to improve the extension.

 ---